As we receive repeated questions we will put answers here. Please send questions to us at atlcanqp@gmail.com

 When creating a new contest log in an N1MM database choose QSOPARTY and in the RIGHT corner of the new contest dialog box you will see a pulldown for QSOPARTY that should be 7QP, change this to AC (Atlantic Canada QP) for our ruleset.

-The callsign is not the basis of the score, any station in the region can participate.
+The callsign is not the basis of the score, any station in the region can participate, we welcome mobiles from outside of Atlantic Canada to come and experience the Atlantic Canadian scenery while racking up points.
 Our ACQP scoring looks for an exchange indicating one of the 47 land counties or divisions of the provinces in Atlantic Canada (AC).

 Non AC stations are rewarded with a mult by band and mode for each of the 47 counties/divisions in the AC provinces.